jacksonchen/checkin/README.md

 Set up a MongoDB server where the keys in a collection consist of a `name`, `organization_id`, and `checkin` status.

 Start the program with `npm start`.
-From there type `help` into the CLI will bring up a list of commands you can use.
+From there type `help` into the CLI to bring up a list of commands you can use.

 ## License